-How successful a credit union is at making money has an effect on its long-term survivability.
-A credit union can retain its earnings, giving a boost to its capital buffer, or put them to work addressing problematic loans, likely making the credit union better able to withstand financial shocks.
-Obviously, credit unions that are losing money have less ability to do those things.
+A credit union's ability to earn money has an effect on its safety and soundness.
+A credit union can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, potentially making the credit union better prepared to withstand financial shocks.
+Obviously, credit unions that are losing money are less able to do those things.

-On Bankrate's test of earnings, LAKE MICHIGAN scored 22 out of a possible 30, beating the national average of 10.31.
+On Bankrate's earnings test, LAKE MICHIGAN scored 22 out of a possible 30, above the national average of 10.11.

-The credit union had an earnings ratio of 13.00 percent in our test, better than the average for all credit unions, a sign that it's outperforming its peers in this area.
+The credit union had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, an indication that it's outperforming its peers in this area.